 It’s a fair question, though, so here you go:

 I quote a job rate that includes everything you need to get the best results.
 It doesn’t matter if it’s a single page, a small or large website, or a short or long-form blog article.

-According to a survey by the membership organisation Procopywriters, 50% of copywriters charge a project fee.
-47% of copywriters charge by the hour and 3% charge by the word.
+According to a survey by the membership organisation Procopywriters, 50% of copywriters base their freelance copywriting rates on a project fee.
+47% of copywriters charge by the hour, and 3% charge by the word.

 Here’s why I don’t quote an hourly rate:

 I write fast, probably twice as fast as someone with less experience.
 So comparing hourly rates would be like comparing apples and pears.
 The same principle applies to day-rates.